 From mid-2014 to mid-2016, Dr. Koppel was executive vice president of corporate development and chief strategy officer at Biogen.
 Prior to initially joining Bain Capital, Dr. Koppel was an associate principal at McKinsey & Co. in New Jersey, where he served a variety of healthcare companies.
 In addition to Dicerna, he serves on the boards of directors of Solid Biosciences, PTC Therapeutics and Trevena.

 Dr. Koppel received an M.D. and a Ph.D. in neuroscience from the University of Pennsylvania School of Medicine.
 He also received an M.B.A. from the Wharton School at the University of Pennsylvania, where he was a Palmer Scholar.
 He graduated magna cum laude from Harvard University with an A.B. and A.M. in history and science.

-Marc Kozin is a professional board member, having served on more than a dozen boards in a variety of roles and on all committees.
+Marc Kozin has served on more than a dozen boards in a variety of roles and on all committees.
 Previously, Mr. Kozin was a career strategy consultant, having served as president of L.E.K.
 Consulting’s North American practice from 1997 to 2012.

 Mr. Kozin began his career at L.E.K. in 1987 by helping to establish the firm’s Boston office.
 He has over 30 years of experience in corporate and business unit strategy consulting, merger and acquisition advisory services, and value management both domestically and internationally.
 He also led the development of L.E.K.’s industry-leading life science strategic planning practice.